minyk/Pathfinder-ACG-FAQ-KO/wor/wor-baseset.md

 posted Wed, Jun 10, 2015 | back to top

+## Is the difficulty of checks to defeat banes at the Abattoir increased by the number of characters in the game, or just the number of characters at the Abattoir?

+The number of characters in the game.

+Resolution: On the location Abattoir, change the At This Location power to "The difficulty of any check to defeat a bane is increased by the number of characters at all locations."

+posted Tue, Jul 14, 2015 | back to top

 ## Ulkreth has me attempting a Knowledge check while I am already making a check to defeat.
 Do you really want that?

 No—that Knowledge check needs to happen earlier.